 After delays, the voyage began on 27 December 1831; it lasted almost five years.
 As FitzRoy had intended, Darwin spent most of that time on land investigating geology and making natural history collections, while HMS Beagle surveyed and charted coasts.
-[13][46] He kept careful notes of his observations and theoretical speculations, and at intervals during the voyage his specimens were sent to Cambridge together with letters including a copy of his journal for his family.
-[47] He had some expertise in geology, beetle collecting and dissecting marine invertebrates, but in all other areas was a novice and ably collected specimens for expert appraisal.
+[18][46] He kept careful notes of his observations and theoretical speculations, and at intervals during the voyage his specimens were sent to Cambridge together with letters including a copy of his journal for his family.
+[47] He had some expertise in geology, beetle collecting and dissecting marine invertebrates, but in all other areas, was a novice and ably collected specimens for expert appraisal.
 [48] Despite suffering badly from seasickness, Darwin wrote copious notes while on board the ship.
-Most of his zoology notes are about marine invertebrates, starting with plankton collected in a calm spell.
+Most of his zoology notes are about marine invertebrates, starting with plankton collected during a calm spell.
 [46][49]

 On their first stop ashore at St Jago in Cape Verde, Darwin found that a white band high in the volcanic rock cliffs included seashells.
 FitzRoy had given him the first volume of Charles Lyell's Principles of Geology, which set out uniformitarian concepts of land slowly rising or falling over immense periods, and Darwin saw things Lyell's way, theorising and thinking of writing a book on geology.
-When they reached Brazil, Darwin was delighted by the tropical forest, but detested the sight of slavery, and disputed this issue with Fitzroy.
+When they reached Brazil, Darwin was delighted by the tropical forest, but detested the sight of slavery there, and disputed this issue with Fitzroy.

 The survey continued to the south in Patagonia.
 They stopped at Bahía Blanca, and in cliffs near Punta Alta Darwin made a major find of fossil bones of huge extinct mammals beside modern seashells, indicating recent extinction with no signs of change in climate or catastrophe.
-He identified the little-known Megatherium by a tooth and its association with bony armour, which had at first seemed to him to be like a giant version of the armour on local armadillos.
+He found bony plates like a giant version of the armour on local armadillos.
+From a jaw and tooth he identified the gigantic Megatherium, then from Cuvier's description thought the armour was from this animal.
 The finds were shipped to England, and scientists found the fossils of great interest.
-[53][54]
+[53][54] In Patagonia, Darwin came to wrongly believe the territory was devoid of reptiles.

 On rides with gauchos into the interior to explore geology and collect more fossils, Darwin gained social, political and anthropological insights into both native and colonial people at a time of revolution, and learnt that two types of rhea had separate but overlapping territories.
-[55][56] Further south, he saw stepped plains of shingle and seashells as raised beaches showing a series of elevations.
+[56][57] Further south, he saw stepped plains of shingle and seashells as raised beaches at a series of elevations.
 He read Lyell's second volume and accepted its view of "centres of creation" of species, but his discoveries and theorising challenged Lyell's ideas of smooth continuity and of extinction of species.
-[57][58]
+[58][59]

-Darwin on the ship's deck at Bahía Blanca in Argentina, with fossils; caricature by Augustus Earle.
+Darwin (right) on the Beagle's deck at Bahía Blanca in Argentina, with fossils; caricature by Augustus Earle, the initial ship's artist